vicente-priego-aviles/booking-travel-services/README.md

 # booking-travel-services
 Booking travel services project.
 A Java based 3 microservices for 3 different elements bookable: flights, hotel and rental cars.
-A mayores, será necesario un cuarto servicio Payments.
+In addition, a fourth microservice Payments is develop to show Saga management, consuming/producing message throw Kafka/RabbitMQ in an abstract way.

 ## Installation